ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Zero-Shot Prompt Engineering

 \section{Zero-Shot Prompt Engineering}

-In this section, we cover a zero-shot scenario, where no training data is available.
-The main challenge for prompt design in this scenario is how to inform the LLMs about the target schema, e.g. defining which attributes should be extracted.
-In the following, we investigate how to inform the LLM about the target attributes along two dimensions: The level of detail of the attribute descriptions and the format in which the attribute descriptions are presented.
-We ask the LLM to extract multiple attributes simultaneously in order to exploit potential synergies between the attributes, such as knowledge about the attributes that we provide to the LLM.
+This section discusses a zero-shot scenario, meaning that no training data is available.
+The main research question in this scenario is: how to describe the target schema to the LLMs, specifically, how to define which attributes should be extracted.
+First, we introduce the structure of our prompt templates.
+Afterwards, we analyze the representation of the target schema along two dimensions: the level of detail of the attribute descriptions and the format in which the target schema is presented.